 9. Shop ’til you Drop

 Considering the relatively small size of Siem Reap, there are a ton of markets around town if you like to shop for souvenirs.
-There is the Siem Reap Art Center Market, the Old Market (open from 7:00am until 8:00pm), the Made in Cambodia Market (open from
+There is the Siem Reap Art Center Market, the Old Market (open from 8 am until 6 pm), the Made in Cambodia Market (open from 12 pm – 8 pm), and the Angkor Night Market (open from 5 pm until 11 pm).

 You’ll find similar trinkets at all of these markets – loose-fitting parachute-style pants, cheesy t-shirts, straw purses, scarves, and wooden and brass statues.
-Most of this stuff can be found all over SE Asia but prices are reasonable so there’s no reason not to buy something that you love.
+Most of this stuff can be found all over SE Asia but prices are reasonable.
+There’s no reason not to buy something that you love.
 Be sure to negotiate, the first asking price is never the price you should pay.

 We found a few souvenirs that were unique to Cambodia.
 Pepper from Kampot is considered to be some of the best in the world.
 Silver boxes that are shaped like elephants are a good thing to pick up in Siem Reap.
 And you’ll see beautiful and unique brass jewelry that has been made from bullet casings found around the country.